dann1/one-deploy/Home.md

 * Ansible version >= 2.14.0
 * SSH access to the inventory servers, either directly or through a bastion host
 * User used to connect to the servers can sudo into root
+* Servers need to be configured to use either Netplan or NetworkManager

 ## How to use the OpenNebula Ansible Playbooks